List of Upsala College people

 This is a list of the people associated of Upsala College including the school's presidents, its faculty and alumni.
 Upsala College was a Lutheran-affiliated, private college located in East Orange, New Jersey (1899–1995).
 After years of declining enrollment and financial problems, Upsala College closed in May 1995.

 Presidents of Upsala College

 Nine men have served as the president of Upsala College in its 102-year history.
-Most of these men were Lutheran clergymen.
+Most of them were Lutheran clergymen.
 Only one, the Rev. Dr. Evald Benjamin Lawson (1904–1965), was an alumnus of Upsala College.